mara/mara-mondrian/README.md

 ### Mondrian schema generation

-If you have a data warehouse schema defined in [Mara Schema](https://github.com/mara/mara-schema), then you can automatically create a mondrian schema file using the function `write_mondrian_schema` in [mara_mondrian/schema_generation.py](mara_mondrian/schema_generation.py).
+If you have a data warehouse schema defined in [Mara Schema](https://github.com/mara/mara-schema), then you can automatically create a Mondrian schema file using the function `write_mondrian_schema` in [mara_mondrian/schema_generation.py](mara_mondrian/schema_generation.py).

-Have a look at [https://github.com/mara/mara-example-project-1/blob/master/app/pipelines/update_frontends/__init__.py](https://github.com/mara/mara-example-project-1/blob/master/app/pipelines/update_frontends/__init__.py) for an example.
+Have a look at [https://github.com/mara/mara-example-project-1/blob/master/app/pipelines/update_frontends/\_\_init\_\_.py](https://github.com/mara/mara-example-project-1/blob/master/app/pipelines/update_frontends/__init__.py) for an example.

 &nbsp;

 ### Mondrian cache flushing

-The function `flush_mondrian_cache` in [mara_mondrian/connection.py](https://github.com/mara/mara-mondrian/tree/master/mara_mondrian/connection.py) triggers a reload of the schema and a flushing of all caches in mondrian server.
+The function `flush_mondrian_cache` in [mara_mondrian/connection.py](https://github.com/mara/mara-mondrian/tree/master/mara_mondrian/connection.py) triggers a reload of the schema and a flushing of all caches in Mondrian Server.

 This file also contains functions for making XMLA requests.